mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/tunnel-cli/index.md

 This step is optional, but improves security by restricting which remote hosts can connect to the tunnel.

-Apply a network policy that restricts the tunnel to specific IP blocks.
-The following example only permits connections from hosts with IP addresses in the ranges 192.0.2.0 to 192.0.2.255 and 203.0.113.0 to 203.0.113.255:
+Apply a network policy that restricts access to the tunnel to specific namespaces and IP blocks.
+The following example permits connections from pods running in the `kommander-federation`, `kommander`, and `kubeaddons` namespaces, from pods running in namespaces with a label `kubetunnel.d2iq.io/networkpolicy` matching the tunnel name and namespace, and to remote clusters with IP addresses in the ranges 192.0.2.0 to 192.0.2.255 and 203.0.113.0 to 203.0.113.255:

 ```shell
 cat > net.yaml <<EOF